pyaf/aptos-blindness-detection/logs.md

 # Questions and Ideas:

 * A new experiment can be this: pretrain on a balanced external data, then use that model on to the original data,  what's say?
+DONE
 * ** What about analysing the images in training data where the model is failing, the ones which are good enough but model completely fails to recognize, we can give them more weights in the data sampler, what other techniques can be used?
+DONE

-* Train on old, use new data as validation set!!
+* Train on old, use new data as validation set!! : DONE
-* What about using Adam?, started using it in Resnext101_32x16d models
+* What about using Adam?, started using it in Resnext101_32x16d models DONE
-* People have had successes with 320 image size.
+* People have had successes with 300 image size.
+DONE
 * People are talking about resizing such that aspect ratio remains intact.
 Hmmm.
 * CV for resnext101_32x16d model
 * multilabel stratified cross validation.
+DONE
 * go through this: https://www.kaggle.com/c/aptos2019-blindness-detection/discussion/97860#579277
 * https://www.kaggle.com/kosiew/rank-averaging-script
 * Good coders are participating in multiple competitions at a time.
+DONE
 * Should the distance between the categories be same? like is mild DR equally spaced to Moderate as it is to No DR
+* using old data original image for bgcc extraction?
+DONE
+* read .png files instead of npys???

+* Larger image size than 300.
+* Data augmentation
+* Read related research papers.
+IMP
+*

 # TODO:

-[] Add kappa optimizer
+[x] Add kappa optimizer
 [x] Insure val set and train set are disjoints, watch-out for duplicates!
-[] Crop images in datapipeline, add external data too [] Analyse the heatmaps of the basemodel of a trained model, I think AdaptiveAvgPooling is detrimental to the model learning, [] checkout for duplicates in external data too
+[x] Crop images in datapipeline, add external data too [] Analyse the heatmaps of the basemodel of a trained model, I think AdaptiveAvgPooling is detrimental to the model learning, [] checkout for duplicates in external data too
 [] print all the hyperparameters and initial infos you can about the model training , it helps trust me